🔥Crypto Fireside #7 — Interviews with crypto people.

-For casino, we’re currently working on a huge expansion and improvement in the casino product in the way that we reward customers so that they will never have any reason to play anywhere else.
+For the casino, we’re currently working on a huge expansion and improvement in the casino product in the way that we reward customers so that they will never have any reason to play anywhere else.

 Speaking very broadly, for sports: We’re developing technologies that allow us to take the largest bets that anyone in the world has ever taken.
 We’re providing a platform for a customer to not need to go anywhere else for the bets that they want.
-If you want larger bets, you can have it with us.
-You want better pricing, you can have it with us.
+If you want larger bets, you can have them with us.
+If you want better pricing, you can have it with us.
 If you want niche markets, you can have them with us.
 That’s especially relevant for the VIP customer.
-If you bet any substantial amount of money on sports, then you should do it with us and not anyone else.
+If you bet any substantial amount of money on sports, then you should do it with us and not with anyone else.

 🔥Through starting the project, have you learned anything particularly helpful or advantageous?